Disruptive Pattern Material

 Disruptive Pattern Material (DPM) is the commonly used name of a camouflage pattern used by the British Armed Forces as well as many other armed forces worldwide, particularly in former British colonies.

 The main variants of DPM are a four-colour woodland pattern, and desert patterns in two, three or four colours.
 The Woodland Pattern DPM was used with the mediumweight No.8 Temperate Combat Dress (c.1966/1968) and lightweight No.9 Tropical Combat Dress (c.1976).
-The later Desert Pattern DPM (c.late 1980s) was designated the No.5 Desert Combat Dress.
+The late 1980s Desert Pattern DPM was designated the No.5 Desert Combat Dress.

-DPM has also been produced in black/white/grey Urban DPM, in various blue tones and even in purple.
+DPM has also been produced in black/white/grey Urban DPM, in blue tones and even in purple.

 DPM has been phased out in British military service, superseded by Multi-Terrain Pattern.

 History

 The British Army first used a form of DPM for the famous Denison smock issued to the Parachute Regiment and British Commandos from the early 1940s.
 The first examples of this design were said to be hand-painted.
 The Denison smock design went through minor changes, and continued in use with the Royal Marines and the Parachute Regiment until the 1970s.